Cannabis Info

 Do you have vegan or gluten-free edibles?

-Regulations prohibit claims which reference special dietary requirements such as vegan or vegetarian.
-However, indicating possible allergens, gluten, or sulphites is a mandatory labelling requirement for all edible products.
-See nutritional label for a full list of ingredients. -
+The product catalogue on OCS.ca includes a selection of edible products that do not contain animal products.
+Indicating ingredients, possible allergens, gluten or sulphites is a mandatory labelling requirement for all edible products.
+See nutritional labels for a full list of ingredients.

 Do edible packages indicate if the product is nut-free?

-Indicating possible allergens, gluten, or sulphites is a mandatory labelling requirement for edible products.
-All edible packaging will list potential allergens that are, or could be, present in the product which includes peanuts and tree nuts. -
+Indicating possible allergens, gluten or sulphites is a mandatory labelling requirement for edible products.
+All edible packaging will list potential allergens that are or could be present in the product, including peanuts and tree nuts.

 Are edibles produced in a nut-free environment?